Information for organisations who are applying to register to offer independent end-point assessment for apprenticeship standards.

-- changes to your overall resources to deliver end-point assessment for a specific standard and assessment plan
+- changes to your overall resources to deliver EPA for a specific standard and its assessment plan

 - information that you are now subject to a formal investigation, sanction or other form of penalty from any other organisation or government agency (this does not include generic regulatory activities that you may be subject to)

-2.4 You must notify the External Quality Assurance (EQA) provider for the relevant standard immediately if you become aware of any:
+2.4 You must notify the external quality assurance (EQA) body for the relevant standard immediately if you become aware of any:

 - instance of assessment malpractice